-I. Payables

-Payables include liabilities and accrued expenses owed by the Fund which are unpaid as at the end of the reporting period.

-A separate distribution payable is recognised in the statement of financial position.

-Distributions declared effective 30 June in relation to unit holders who have previously elected to reinvest distributions are recognised as reinvested effective 1 July of the following financial year.

 m.
+Payables

+Payables include liabilities and accrued expenses owed by the Fund and any distributions declared which are unpaid as at the end of the reporting period.

+A separate distributions payable is recognised in the statement of financial position.

+Distributions declared effective 31 December in relation to unit holders who have previously elected to reinvest distributions are recognised as reinvested effective 1 January of the following financial year.

+n.
 Applications and redemptions